fmbot-discord/docs/docs/faq.md

 ---

-### How do I import my Spotify history into .fmbot?
+### How do I import my Spotify or Apple Music history into .fmbot?

 Check out the [importing page](/importing) for more info.

-Using Spotify imports requires an active [supporter subscription](/supporter).
+Using imports requires an active [supporter subscription](/supporter).

 ---